 It’s always beneficial and fun to change up your workout routine and try some new things.
 If you want to continue to see results from your training, your body constantly needs to be introduced to something different.
 If you do the same routine week by week, you will certainly find yourself hanging out on the proverbial fitness plateau.
 If you haven’t already, start getting used to the idea of workouts that are high intensity and regularly varied.
+If you want to increase your intensity we recommend this list of the best testosterone boosters in the market to help you achieve the desired goal.

 My goal is to periodically post a workout that will be a little different, fun and will challenge you.
 Typically they will be very intense for a shorter amount of time (generally around 20 mins).
 Believe it or not, you can get a heck of a workout in that time.
 I will start off with something simple in design, but tough if you really go after it.